Oliver Goonetilleke: Early life and education

 He was educated at Wesley College in Colombo where he won many prizes and scholarships including the Hill Medal and the Gogerly Scholarship.
 After completing his secondary education, Goonetilleke joined the teaching staff of Wesley College as an assistant teacher.
 He later earned a Bachelor of Arts degree from the University of London as an external student.

 Early career

-After gaining his degree, he left his teaching post after he was passed over for scholarship to the College of Agriculture, Pune.
+After gaining his degree, he left his teaching post after he was passed over for a scholarship to the College of Agriculture, Pune.
 He joined O. B. Wijeyesekera's Bank of Colombo as a sub-accountant, which closed down a few years later following a run on the bank.
 He was then hired by D. R. Wijewardena as the manager of the Ceylon Daily News, which was one of two papers he owned at the time.
-He was an honorary Lieutenant in the Ceylon Cadet Corps.
+He was an honorary lieutenant in the Ceylon Cadet Corps.

 Public service career

 In 1921, Goonetilleke joined the government service having been appointed the Assistant Auditor for Railway in the Audit Office and was thereafter promoted as the Assistant Colonial Auditor.